marcoroda/marcorodadevs/_tutos/2020-03-05-marcoroda-setup.md

 The first step is to create a static website from scratch (sort of).
 To do that I used [Jekyll](https://jekyllrb.com/).
 Jekyll is a static site generator, much like [Hugo](https://gohugo.io/) or any other available out there.
 You give it text written in your favorite markup language and it uses layouts (default or custom) to create a static website.
 It is Github pages compatible, making it a perfect candidate to start with.

 ## >> Environment Set-up
 To start, I installed on my machine the full [Ruby](https://jekyllrb.com/docs/installation/) development environment (Jekyll is written in Rub -> Ruby Gem).
-I set it all up on my Ubuntu 16.04 machine, W10 worked as fine using [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
+I set it all up on my Ubuntu 16.04 machine, W10 worked as fine using [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10) and this [link](https://gorails.com/setup/windows/10#subsystem) to install ruby version > 2.4 (required).
 Having done that, create a template jekyll site with the following instructions.
 <p>&nbsp;</p>